Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Vision-Language Pre-training Model Safety

 \subsubsection{Poisoning Attacks}

 Two targeted poisoning attacks on CLIP are \textbf{PBCL}~\cite{carlini2022poisoning} and \textbf{MM Poison}~\cite{yang2023data}.
 PBCL demonstrated that a targeted poisoning attack, misclassifying a specific sample, can be achieved by poisoning as little as 0.0001\% of the training dataset.
 MM Poison investigates modality vulnerabilities and proposes three attack types: single target image, single target label, and multiple target labels.
 Evaluations show high attack success rates while maintaining clean data performance across both visual and textual modalities.
+MEM~\cite{liu2024multimodal} protects private data from exploitation in multimodal contrastive learning by crafting unlearnable examples: it adds imperceptible noise to images and inserts an optimized text trigger into captions.